Packages and Binaries:

 gitleaks

-This package contains a SAST tool for detecting hardcoded secrets like passwords, API keys, and tokens in git repos.
-Gitleaks aims to be the easy-to-use, all-in-one solution for finding secrets, past or present, in your code.
-Features:
+Gitleaks is a SAST tool for detecting and preventing hardcoded secrets like passwords, api keys, and tokens in git repos.
+Gitleaks is an easy-to-use, all-in-one solution for detecting secrets, past or present, in your code.

 How to install: sudo apt install gitleaks